A dynamical system for prioritizing and coordinating motivations: Persistence of the limit cycle for finite

 Theorem 13.2 of \cite{NF:79} states that, when $\gamma_0$ is hyperbolic, the stability of the family $\gamma_{\epsilon}$ of periodic orbits for $\epsilon > 0$ can be deduced from the stability of $\gamma_0$ and the stability of the linearization of $f_x, g_y$ at $\epsilon = 0$.

-\begin{conjecture} Let $\sigma = 4$.
+\begin{conjecture} Let $\sigma = 8$.
 The periodic orbit, $\gamma_0$, whose existence is guaranteed by Lemma \ref{lem:stableOrbit} for the reduced dynamics $\dot x = f_x(x, h_y(x), 0)$ defined by \eqref{eq:planarDynamics} is asymptotically stable with Floquet multipliers $\rho_1 = 1, \rho_2 < 1$. \end{conjecture}

 The Floquet multiplier associated with perturbations along the vector field is always equal to 1, and the remaining $n-1$ multipliers are the eigenvalues of the linearized Poincar\'e map $DP$ of the periodic orbit \cite[Section 1.5]{JG-PJH:13}.
-We proceed by computing the numerical approximation to $P$ and $DP$ for the case $\sigma=4, c=1$ using the Poincar\'e section $\Sigma = \{ (x_1, 0) | 0.1 < x_1 < 1 \}$.
+We proceed by computing the numerical approximation to $P$ and $DP$ for the case $\sigma=8$ using the Poincar\'e section $\Sigma = \{ (x_1, 0) | 0.05 < x_1 < 1 \}$.
 The results are shown in Figure \ref{fig:poincareMap}.
-From studying numerical solutions of the reduced dynamics, we know that the periodic orbit crosses $\Sigma$ at a point $p$ near the border at $x_1 = 1$.
-To five decimal digits, $P(p)$ is constant for $p > 0.45$.
-This suggests that the linearized map $DP(p)$ has a value less than $10^{-5} < 1$.
-This implies that the two Floquet multipliers are $\mu_1 = 1, \mu_2 < 10^{-5} < 1$.
+From studying numerical solutions of the reduced dynamics, we know that the periodic orbit crosses $\Sigma$ at a point $p \approx 0.34934$, at which point the linearized map $DP(p)$ has a value of approximately 0.48.
+This implies that the two Floquet multipliers are $\rho_1 = 1, \rho_2 \approx 0.48 < 1$.

-In Conjecture \ref{conj:Floquet}, we only make claims about the Floquet multipliers in the case where $\sigma$ takes its nominal value $\sigma=4$.
-However, numerical investigation suggests that this result holds for generic positive values of $\sigma$.
-Theorem \ref{thm:mainResult} then follows from applying Theorem \ref{thm:Fenichel} to the (now conjectured to be stable) limit cycle found in Lemma \ref{lem:stableOrbit}. \begin{proof}[Proof of Theorem {\ref{thm:mainResult}}] Let $\gamma$ be a periodic orbit of the reduced system whose existence is shown in Lemma \ref{lem:stableOrbit}.
+In Conjecture \ref{conj:Floquet}, we only make claims about the Floquet multipliers in the case where $\sigma$ takes its nominal value $\sigma=8$.
+However, numerical investigation suggests that this result holds for generic $\sigma > 6$.
+Theorem \ref{thm:mainResult} then follows from applying Theorem \ref{thm:Fenichel} to the (now conjectured to be asymptotically stable) limit cycle found in Lemma \ref{lem:stableOrbit}. \begin{proof}[Proof of Theorem {\ref{thm:mainResult}}] Let $\gamma$ be a periodic orbit of the reduced system whose existence is shown in Lemma \ref{lem:stableOrbit}.
 By Conjecture \ref{conj:Floquet}, $\gamma$ has 1 as a Floquet multiplier of multiplicity precisely 1.
-The eigenvalues $\mu_1, \mu_2$ of the linearization $\partial g_y/\partial y$ can be computed in closed form and take the values
+On $\mathring{\mathcal{X}}$ the eigenvalues $\mu_1, \mu_2, \mu_3$ of the linearization $\partial g_y/\partial y$ can be computed in closed form and take the values